alban-read/M1-MICRO-FORTH/M1MicroForth.md

 To add safety the primitive words check for valid word types and bounds, *when that is feasible*, to prevent memory being stomped on by accident.

-This does not really slow the interpreter down much, because interpreting high level code is relatively slow, and the primitives are relatively as fast as lightning, so adding a few extra instructions to primitives to check if there is room in a string, before blatting it, and crashing, is just worth it.
+This does not really slow the interpreter down much, because interpreting high level code is relatively slow, and the primitives are comparatively as fast as lightning, so adding a few extra instructions to primitives to check if there is room in a string, before blatting it, and crashing, is just worth it.

 I think the crashiness of FORTH is one of the things that put people off it, and made them prefer BASIC back in the day.